Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_3/Projects_Proposal.md

 ## <font size=5 face=Times New Roman>I: Introduction</font>
 <font size=3 face=Times New Roman>

 With the increasing demand of machine learning (ML) based Artificial Intelligence (AI), the acceleration for the training and classification tasks become a valuable subject in modern computer science researches.
 Compared to the software implementation, hardware acceleration based on Field Programmable Gate Arrays (FPGAs) is significantly faster and less energy demanding.
-In this project, a low-power ML algorithm base on propositional logic, namely Tsetlin Machine [1], which originates from Tsetlin Automata [2], would be implemented on PYNQ-Z1 FPGA board as an accelerator.
+In this project, a low-power ML algorithm base on propositional logic, namely Tsetlin Machine, which originates from Tsetlin Automata, would be implemented on PYNQ-Z1 FPGA board as an accelerator.

 </font>